a2stuff/a2d/docs/Building_And_Running.md

 Within the `a2d` repo, `make` should build all targets, including DeskTop itself, desk accessories, and preview accessories.

-## Getting The DAs Onto Your Apple II
+## Getting DeskTop Onto Your Apple II

 There are a handful of approaches for getting the files on your real or virtual Apple II.